DenzelBraithwaite/Vault-of-Knowledge/c#.md

 <br>

 ### Dynamic Type
 The `dynamic` type indicates that the variable and references to its members bypass compile-time type checking.
-It behaves like type `object` in most circumstances. <mark>Any non-null expression can be converted to the dynamic type.</mark> Type `dynamic` differs from type `object` in that the compiler doesn't resolve or type check operations that contain dynamic expressions.
+It behaves like type `object` in most circumstances. <mark style="background-color: #c48ac1">&nbsp;Any non-null expression can be converted to the dynamic type.&nbsp;</mark> Type `dynamic` differs from type `object` in that the compiler doesn't resolve or type check operations that contain dynamic expressions.
 The dynamic type only exists at compile time, not run time; dynamic variables are compiled into variables of type `object`.
 Read more here &rarr; [Microsoft's official Learn C# Guide | The dynamic type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/reference-types#the-dynamic-type).

 > **Note:** In C# all primitive value types can be treated as objects since they all inherit from the `System.Object` class.
 The difference between `var` and `dynamic` is that `var` lets the compiler look at the value on the right-side of the `=` operator (_called implicit typing_) and assign the type based on that at compile-time, whereas `dynamic` tells the compiler ignore this at compile-time and treat this as an object which can be anything during runtime.